PoisotLab/2015_ms_datamining/ms.md

 accuracy, concerted efforts by the community and funding agencies to ensure that the minimal amount of data is deposited upon publication or acquisition is needed.
 It must also be noted that the treshold of a 100 occurrences is an arbitrary one.

-The approach is amenable to sensitivity analysis.
+The approach is amenable to sensitivity analysis, and indeed this will be a crucial component of future analyses.
+A taxon can have less observations than the threshold either because of under-sampling or under-reporting, or because it is naturally rare.
+In the context of food webs, species higher-up the food chain can be less common than primary producers.
+To which extent these relationships between, *e.g.*, trophic position and rarity, can influence the predictions, will have to receive attention.

 The code to reproduce this analysis is in the `1_get_data.r` suppl. file.